K-Games/Ascension/README.md

 ## Server Changes
 * Fixed a rare concurrentcy bug with Reflect and Resist.
 * EXP gains is a modifiable property in config using `expmult`.
 Defaults to 0.05.
+* Max packets per connection can now be configured with `maxpackets`.
+Defaults to 1000.
 * Network performance improvement.
 * Unused UDP support integrated.
 * Improved performance when removing entities.